 Many borrowers don’t realize that the rollover is a new loan agreement, and they are now subject to another round of processing fees and interest.
 This whole process keeps repeating itself until the loan is paid off.

-A 400 dollar payday loan can be a quick and easy solution to financial troubles.
-But, you need to be paid off quickly to avoid costing a borrower more than what the loan is worth.
+A 400 dollar quick cash loan can be a quick and easy solution to financial troubles.
+But, you need to pay it off quickly to avoid the high interest and fees.
 Also, getting into more debt is never an excellent solution for getting out of debt.

-A 400 dollar loan can seem like a small amount of money, but it can come at a high cost.
-If you have poor credit, higher rates, and shorter terms (like those found in payday loans online), you will want to consider a solid repayment plan and stick to it.
+A $400 loan can seem like a small amount of money, but it can come at a high cost.
+If you have poor credit, higher rates, and shorter terms (like those found in payday loans), you will want to consider a solid repayment plan and stick to it.

 Even though a 400 dollar loan is small, it is never a good idea to blindly enter into a loan agreement.
 Instead, make sure you scrutinize any contracts to know what is expected of you from your first installment payment to the last.